The Accessibility Statement for Ambrosio's BDSM Site at Evilmonk.org

 - Pursue continual learning about accessibility.

 The Web Content Accessibility Guidelines (WCAG) defines requirements for designers and developers to improve accessibility for people with disabilities.
 It defines three levels of conformance: Level A, Level AA, and Level AAA.
-Ambrosio's BDSM Site at Evilmonk.org is partially conformant with WCAG 2.1 level AA.
-Partially conformant means that some parts of the content do not fully conform to the accessibility standard.
+Ambrosio's BDSM Site at Evilmonk.org is substantially conformant with WCAG 2.1 level AA.
+Some parts of the content do not fully conform to the accessibility standard.

 I invite feedback on the accessibility of Evilmonk.org.
 Please let us know if you encounter accessibility barriers on this site.